Kiln forming and casting

 Hot glass is the general term used for many glass-forming techniques using a kiln:

-• The highest temperatures can be used to melt glass in crucibles from which it is taken on blowpipes to form an amazing variety of products
+• High temperatures are used to melt glass in crucibles from which it is taken on blowpipes to form an amazing variety of products

 • Cast glass uses high temperatures to melt glass melted so that it will flow into a mould.
 There are many variations on the basic technique